gartentrio/elasticsearch-vector/README.md

 This Plugin allows you to score Elasticsearch documents based on embedding-vectors, using dot-product.

-**Note:** The dot-product ("euclidean distance") between two normalized vectors corresponds to their "cosine similarity".
+**Hint:** The dot-product ("euclidean distance") between two normalized vectors corresponds to their "cosine distance".
-Since Elasticsearch 7.0.0 scores produced by a script_score function must be non-negative, so we just truncate negative scores to zero.
+I.e. if you want to calculate the cosine similarity you have to normalize your vectors first (L2 or euclidean norm).
+We recommend to store only the normalized vector together with its normalization factor in the index, because the original vector can be calculated from both at any time.

 ## General